mohanadtalat91/Library_System/README.md

 Library System
 ==============================

-Here is a library system, it's a console application using a C++ as a programming language This System can do operation like as :-
+Here is a library system, it's a console application using a C++ as a programming language.
+This System can do operation like as :-